Techtonica/curriculum/application workshops/workshop-2.md

 	```
 	Given a string, return a new string where the second and last characters are exchanged.
 	```
--Submit your CodePen link via email at the end of the workshop.
+- Submit your CodePen link via email at the end of the workshop.

 ### Check for Understanding